matthew-p-gallagher/copilot-tictactoe/README.md

 <img src="images/14.png" alt="14.png" width="600">

 So using Copilot for pretty much the entirety of the code has produced something which is runnable, and which looks close to a correct solution.
 But there is clearly some strange bug involving the players names and the boolean value False.
-Before the blame gets put on Python for being dynamically typed, I'll look through what we have to see what the issue.
+Before the blame gets put on Python for being dynamically typed, I'll look through what we have to see what's the issue.

 ### Debugging